 Shipra Bhattacharya

-Her art has also been used in book covers, including on an edition of Bani Basu's Dark Afternoons and a volume of poetry by Jibananda Das.
+Shipra’s art has also appeared on several book covers, including Bani Basu’s Dark Afternoons and a collection of poetry by Jiban Ananda Das, underscoring the lyrical and meditative essence of her visual language.

 JCCA Exhibitions